Updated: Oct 6

 To supply their feed and water, be sure you get a small feeder and waterer specifically for baby chicks.
 They are generally inexpensive and specifically designed to prevent chicks from contaminating or spilling their feed/water or even drowning in their water.
 Offering baby chicks feed and water in tiny bowls is not safe or smart: it's a heavy risk and creates lots of waste.
-We use 1-quart mason jar feeders and waterers which work perfectly.
-You can purchase just the base and install your own mason jars, or purchase the jar and base together.
-Trough feeders are also available, but they generally provide more feed than necessary which often gets wasted.
+We use 1-quart feeders and 1-quart waterers which work perfectly.
+Trough feeders are also available

 Most importantly, get the right type of feed for your baby chicks.
 To optimize their health and promote growth, use a chick starter feed that has at least 20% protein.
 Most feeds are offered in the form of a crumble or mash.
-If the feed is whole grain, like Scratch and Peck's Organic Starter Chick Feed, you'll need to also provide chick grit so they're able to digest it.
+If the feed is whole grain, like Scratch and Peck's Organic Starter Chick Feed (paid link), you'll need to also provide chick grit (paid link) so they're able to digest it.

 Where to set up the brooder